-Name(s) shown on return Identifying number Pa rt I Compliance Information Yes No Α Building identification number (BIN) ▶ В This Form 8609-A is for (check the box) ▶ a newly constructed or existing building □ section 42(e) rehabilitation expenditures □ С Do you have in your records the original Form 8609 (or a copy thereof) signed and issued by the hoagency for the building in A ?
-If "No," see the instructions and stop here-do not go to Part II.
-D Did the building in A qualify as a part of a qualified low-income housing project and meet the requirements of section 42 as of the end of the tax year for which this form is being filed?
-If "No," see the instructions and stop here-do not go to Part II. Е Was there a decrease in the qualified basis of the building in A for the tax year for which this fo rm is being filed? on here-do not go to Part II.
-Sp nore de Pa rt II Computation of Credit 1 Eligible basis of building 1 2 Low-income portion (smaller of unit fraction or floor space fraction) (if first year of the credit period, see instructions) 2 3 Qualified basis of low-income building.
-Multiply line 1 by line 2 (see instructions for exceptions) 3 4 Part-year adjustment for disposition or acquisition during the tax year 4 5 Credit percentage 5 6 Multiply line 3 or line 4 by the percentage on line 5 6 1 7 Additions to qualified basis, if any 7 8 Part-year adjustment for disposition or acquisition during the tax year 8 9 Credit percentage.
-Enter one-third of the percentage on line 5 9 Т 10 Multiply line 7 or line 8 by the percentage on line 9 10 11 Section 42(f)(3)(B) modification 12 12 Add lines 10 and 11 13 13 Credit for building before line 14 reduction.
-Subtract line 12 from line 6 14 14 Disallowed credit due to federal grants (see instructions).
-1-7 15 Credit allowed for building for tax year.
-Subtract line 14 from line 13, but do not enter more than the amount shown on Form 8609, Part I, line 1b 15 16 Taxpayer's proportionate share of credit for the year (see instructions) 16 17 Adjustments for deferred first-year credit (see instructions) 11/ 1
+Name(s) shown on return Identifying number Part I Compliance Information Yes No Building identification number (BIN) ▶ This Form 8609-A is for (check the box) ▶ a newly constructed or existing building □ section 42(e) rehabilitation expenditures Do you have in your records the original Form 8609 (or a copy thereof) signed and issued by the housing credit If "No," see the instructions and stop here-do not go to Part II.
+D Did the building in A qualify as a part of a qualified low-income housing project and meet the requirements of If "No," see the instructions and stop here-do not go to Part II.
+E Was there a decrease in the qualified basis of the building in A for the tax year for which this form is being If "Yes," see the instructions.
+If "No," and the entire credit has been claimed in prior tax years, stop here-do not go to Part II.
+Part II Computation of Credit 1 Low-income portion (smaller of unit fraction or floor space fraction) (if first year of the credit 2 3 Qualified basis of low-income building.
+Multiply line 1 by line 2 (see instructions for exceptions) 4 5 6 6 7 7 8 8 Part-year adjustment for disposition or acquisition during the tax year 9 Credit percentage.
+Enter one-third of the percentage on line 5 10 10 11